rorytboyle/flexible_cpm/README.md

 3) Returns weights (i.e. regression coefficients) from trained model for external validation on other datasets
 4) Creates masks for visualisation in bioimagesuite and enables creation of masks when restricted connectivity matrices are used (i.e. when nodes are removed from the original 268 x 268 connectivity matrix)

-Functions with _prefix_ "_CPM___" are adapted/generalised functions of code written by Xilin Shen and Emily Finn (codeshare_behavioral_prediction.m as obtained here: https://www.nitrc.org/frs/download.php/8071/nn_code.zip).
+Functions with _prefix_ "_CPM___" are adapted/generalised functions of code written by Xilin Shen and Emily Finn and is uploaded here with their permission (codeshare_behavioral_prediction.m as obtained here: https://www.nitrc.org/frs/download.php/8071/nn_code.zip).
 This code is therefore copyrighted to Xilin Shen and Emily Finn as detailed below:

 Copyright 2015 Xilin Shen and Emily Finn